Ice breaker Activities for Business Networking

 There’s so much recycled AI slop ideas on Google, same old: Truth and Two Lies, Show and Tell, etc. Here are real human ideas you can use for your icebreaker activity.

-No-Prep Ice breaker Ideas
+No-Prep Ice Breaker Ideas

 2. Quick Connection Questions